Skip to main content

 const session_id = "aa5a238b-02c0-4f03-bc5c-cc3a83335cdf";

-3. Instead of calling run on the Flow object, call stream with the same arguments:
+3. Instead of calling run on the Flow object, call stream with the same arguments to get a streaming response:

 _10